 Corriente Estates at Johnson Ranch is just north of The Homestead area off of Johnson Way.
 Homes in this gated enclave have lots that are 65’ and 75’.
 The pond at the entrance and great Live Oaks throughout this community give great home options.
 Lot depths in this area range from 125′ to 200′ deep.

-Johnson Ranch North is now open with builders models now open.
-This northern section of Johnson Ranch enters off of US 281 for now, but will connect with the rest of the Ranch as development continues so all can enjoy the Johnson Ranch amenities.
-Johnson Ranch North will be gated communities.
-With about one-third of Johnson Ranch remaining as natural area, homeowners will often enjoy a greenbelt running behind their home.
+Johnson Ranch North consists of gated communities.
+With about one-third of Johnson Ranch remaining as a natural area, homeowners will often enjoy a greenbelt running behind their home.
 All owners will have easy access to the future nature trails connecting the community.